 High Resolution Electron Microscopy Facility

 The High Resolution Electron Microscopy Facility (HREMF) provides a resource to the scientific community at MD Anderson for high resolution imaging of cells, tissues, organs or polymers containing cancer agents.
 The facility is located at the Smith Research Building (South Campus) and houses a JEM1010 transmission electron microscope (TEM), a JSM 5900 scanning electron microscope (SEM) equipped with electron backscatter detector, a Technotrade coating system, a Leica Ultramicrotome, Leica Ultrastainer and other accessories needed to prepare samples for SEM and TEM.
-A technician with histology training is available to assist researchers in defining their specific needs related to SEM and TEM.
-Microscopes are equipped with digital cameras and CD burners, and are connected to a network printer and the Internet.
-The facility operates on a charge-back basis only for processing of samples and the number of microscope hours used to screen samples with technical assistance.
+A technician with histological training is available to assist researchers in defining their specific needs related to SEM and TEM.
+Microscopes are equipped with digital cameras and are connected to the internet.
+The facility operates on a charge-back basis only for processing of samples and the number of microscope hours used to examine samples with technical assistance.

 - A request form is sent to the investigator electronically, or it can be downloaded.

 - Dr. Langley, Mr. Kenneth Dunner, Jr., and the investigator discuss the logistics of sample preparation and detailed instructions (optional).
 Fixatives are prepared and picked up by the investigator just before samples are collected.
 Procurement of tissue samples from human or animal origin is the responsibility of the individual investigator.
 The investigators are required to fix all biological samples before they are brought to the facility.